 Located in a place that exists since 1920, Porto Bay Serra Golf is surrounded by gardens and offers its guests direct access to Santo da Serra Golf Course.
 A heated interior pool, a sauna and a massage room are available as well.

 The only way to get to the island of Madeira is by plane.
-The airlines that offer direct flights to Funchal are: Transavia, TAP, Easyjet (from Porto), TAP, Easyjet (from Lisbon), SATA (from Faro and Ponta Delgada).
+The airlines that offer direct flights to Funchal are: Transavia, TAP (affiliate link), Easyjet (from Porto), TAP (affiliate link), Easyjet (from Lisbon), SATA (from Faro and Ponta Delgada).

 The flight from the different airports to Funchal takes about 2 hours.

-The island has a good public transportation network but my suggestion is that you rent a car to visit Madeira.
+The island has a good public transportation network but my suggestion is that you rent a car, which should be one of the first things to do in Madeira.
 This way, you’ll have the opportunity to move around more freely and stop at amazing places that don’t have a bus stop.

 Useful information: when you rent a car, avoid renting the cheapest segment (Fiat Panda, Nissan Micra) – roads in some areas of Madeira are steep (mountain roads) so you may need a better car.

 My suggestion is that you rent the next segment (Seat Leon, Polo), but don’t listen to the rent a car companies – they’ll try to lease the most expensive car (Nissan Qashqai).

 When you get your car at Funchal airport, they’ll try to convince you to deliver the car with an empty tank so you can save time (one of their arguments).

 You should refuse that because the price for a full tank in a rent-a-car company is much higher than in the normal gas stations and you should have no problem in finding one on your way to the airport.